mathworks/matlab-azure-devops-extension/overview.md

 To run your pipeline using this extension, [install the extension](https://docs.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&tabs=browser) to your Azure&reg; DevOps organization.
 To install the extension, click the **Get it free** button at the top of this page.
 You can use the extension with Microsoft&reg;-hosted or self-hosted [agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser):

 - To use a Microsoft-hosted agent, include the [Install MATLAB](#install-matlab) task in your pipeline to install your preferred MATLAB release (R2021a or later) on the agent.
-- To use a self-hosted agent, set up a computer with MATLAB on its path to host your agent and register the agent with Azure Pipelines.
-(On self-hosted UNIX&reg; agents, you can also use the **Install MATLAB** task instead of having MATLAB installed.)
+- To use a self-hosted agent, set up a computer with MATLAB on its path and register the agent with Azure Pipelines.
+(On self-hosted UNIX&reg; agents, you can also use the **Install MATLAB** task instead of having MATLAB already installed.)
 The agent uses the topmost MATLAB release on the system path to execute your pipeline.

 ## Examples
 When you author your pipeline in a file named `azure-pipelines.yml` in the root of your repository, the extension provides you with four different tasks: